SpaceMadness/lunar-unity-console/README.md

 For more info see:
 http://docs.unity3d.com/Manual/PublishingBuilds.html

-### Enable/Disable Plugin for Debug/Release
+### Enabling/Disabling Plugin

+If Lunar Mobile Console is...
+- _enabled_ - the plugin files would appear in your iOS/Android build: you can access the console with a multi touch gesture or from a script.
+- _disabled_ - the plugin files would **NOT** appear in your iOS/Android build: you can't access the console (multi touch gestures or API calls would be ignored).

 - To disable:
   Window ▶ Lunar Mobile Console ▶ Disable
 - To re-enable:
   Window ▶ Lunar Mobile Console ▶ Enable

-When disabled, the plugin files and resources would NOT appear in the generated native application.

 ### Build System Support
 You can enable/disable the plugin from the command line (and make it a part of your build process)